miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/windows/powershell-profile.md

 code $PROFILE/..
 ```

-Now you can track whole profile directory in git. (aka [dotfiles](https://wiki.archlinux.org/title/Dotfiles) for PowerShell :smile:)
+Now you can track whole profile directory in git. (aka [dotfiles](https://wiki.archlinux.org/title/Dotfiles) for PowerShell).
 To avoid tracking unnecessary files, you can create `.gitignore` and ignore everything except files you want to track:

 ```text